worthingtonse/WEST-Protocol/L. File Formats.md

 WEST Tokens are designed to be "files within files" so they can be inserted into any file format.
 This allows us to embed WEST into PNG, JPG, MP3, DOCX, TXT.
 PDF and and just about any other format.
 However, the native WEST file format is binary and has a ".bin" file extension.

-Binary files with the ".bin" extention may hold many coins.
+Binary files with the ".bin" extention may hold many tokens.
 Each file has one file header.
-Each coin inside the file has one coin header.
+Each token inside the file has one token header.

 There are four standard file formats of the .bin files but many more can be added later if needed: